whoravii/Tablaue-Dashboard-Project-/README.md

-# Tablaue-Dashboard-Project- There is a Tableu file (MY PROJECT) i can only open in tablaue software
+# Tablaue-Dashboard-Project
-And i also shared a screenshot if the tablaue file does not open
+There is a Tableu file (MY PROJECT) this can only be opened in tablaue software. i also shared a screenshot if the tablaue file does not open